-- It detects alcohol up to 80 hours.
+- It detects alcohol use up to eighty hours in the past

 - Easy to store, 24-month shelf life.

 - Drug testing in pain centers, and other clinics.

 How to test using the 12 panel drug test kit:

 The dip card comprises two parts.
 A plastic card and cap with an integrated test with ten fingers.